Wakim (Levantine family): History

-The first mention of the family lineage emerging from Jesus’ relatives or apostles was recorded by church historians.
+The first mention of the clan lineage emerging from Jesus’ relatives or apostles was recorded by church historians.
 Eusebius of Caesarea (4th century) wrote that the grandchildren of Jude (described as a “brother” or kin of Jesus) were known to the authorities of the Roman Empire to reside in Galilee.
 Such “relatives of the Lord” purportedly became leaders in the early Church of Jerusalem.
-In hagiographical and apocryphal traditions—particularly the Protoevangelium of James—Saint Joachim and Saint Anne are venerated as the parents of the Virgin Mary, with Saint Joachim regarded as the ancestral patriarch associated with the family.

-It was not uncommon for early Christian clans in the Levant to keep records of their genealogy and claim decent from the earliest saints.
+It was not unique for early Christian clans in the Levant to keep records of their genealogy and track decent from the earliest saints.
 Scholarly surveys of Levantine Christian lineages note that certain families with biblical surnames – for example, Youhanna (John), Hanania (Ananias), Sahyoun (Zion), Chamoun (Simon) – are traditionally viewed as descendants of the original Jewish disciples of Christ.
 Some historians believe that certain Christian clans in this period intentionally maintained endogamous marriages to preserve their "sacred lineage".

-By the 7th century, family members were Aramaic-speaking Judaean Christians.
-Despite upheavals (Persian and Arab conquests, Crusades), the Yowakim family remained in the Levant.
-In Palestine, they were among Aramaic-speaking Melkite (Eastern Orthodox) Christians under Muslim rule.

-By medieval times the family was known to be settled in villages around Jerusalem.
+By the 7th century, clan members were Aramaic-speaking Judaean Christians.
+Despite upheavals (Persian and Arab conquests, Crusades), the Yowakim clan remained in the Levant.
+By medieval times the clan was known to be settled in villages around Jerusalem.
 Some branches of the Yowakim family escaped Jerusalem into Mount Lebanon for safety and autonomy during the Crusade persecutions.
 Preserved writings suggest that in the 11th century, Maronite Yowakims were present in the mountains, preserving manuscripts of their genealogy, though only two documents from this era still remain intact.

-Under Ottoman rule, the Wakim family name appears frequently in local administrative and church records.
+Under Ottoman rule, the clan name appears frequently in local administrative and church records.
 In Ottoman Palestine, the family was noted as a long-established Christian household with administrative responsibilities.
 In Ein Karem, traditionally regarded as the birthplace of John the Baptist, the Wakim family was among the recognized Christian families by the sixteenth century.
 A nineteenth-century report references a “Dr. Wakim’s clinic” in the same village.